kantuni/ZKP/README.md

     return s1 and s2 and s3 and s4
 ```

 This is it.
-I hope you enjoyed it.
+I hope you have enjoyed it.
 Please feel free to open an issue or a pull request.